 Our instructors will travel anywhere in Australia to deliver on-site Category 1 and Category 2 thermography training, as well as courses developed for specific end user requirements.

 I found the course structure and content very helpful in developing my knowledge and skills in the field of infrared thermography.
 The theory was sufficiently detailed and scientific, and supported by real world examples; the practicals provided the opportunity to get hands-on experience in a variety of applications.
 The venue, catering and administration of the course was very good.
 This combination resulted in an excellent training course that I would highly recommend!Ken Donaldson, Technical Compliance Manager, Flinders Power

 Just a quick note to thank you for your teachings during the Certificate 1 Thermography Course … I was entranced and mesmerised with the course content and also with your ability to flow and deliver the technical message required.
 I plan to soak in everything I can over the next period of time and will hopefully see you again for Certificate 2 later down the track.Jason Freimanis, Technician, DC Rowe Pty Ltd, Mayfield West NSW

 Our training team

 Dr Alan Smith

 Alan is a founder and presenter of industry accredited courses in infrared Thermography.
-He has a Level 3 certificate and is the only instructor qualified to deliver ITC Level 2 Infrared Thermography Training in Australia.
+He has a Level 3 certificate and is the only instructor qualified to deliver ITC Category 2 Infrared Thermography Training in Australia.

 He has a PhD for studies in thermal modelling of metal cutting and continues to be actively involved in machining theory.